alan2207/bulletproof-react/docs/state-management.md

 ## Form State

-This is a state that tracks users inputs in a form.
+Forms are a crucial part of any application, and managing form state effectively is essential for a seamless user experience.
+When handling form state, consider using libraries like Formik, React Hook Form, or Final Form to streamline the process.
+These libraries provide built-in validation, error handling, and form submission functionalities, making it easier to manage form state within your application.

 Forms in React can be [controlled and uncontrolled](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).

-Depending on the application needs, they might be pretty complex with many different fields which require validation.
+Depending on the application needs, they might be pretty complex with many different fields that require validation.

-Although it is possible to build any form using only React, there are pretty good solutions out there that help with handling forms such as:
+Although it is possible to build any form using only React primitives, there are some good solutions out there that help with handling forms such as:

 - [React Hook Form](https://react-hook-form.com/)
 - [Formik](https://formik.org/)
 - [React Final Form](https://github.com/final-form/react-final-form)

 Create abstracted `Form` component and all the input field components that wrap the library functionality and are adapted to the application needs.
-You can reuse it then throughout the application.

 [Form Example Code](../src/components/ui/form/form.tsx)